 1. Respect the nap.

-One of the first things you learn as a parent is that happy, stress-free occasions require a well-rested baby.
+Happy, stress-free occasions require a well-rested baby.
 Birthday parties are no exception, so time the bash around your baby’s naptime.
 While this may mean a different start time than Grandma expected, everybody (and especially baby!) will have a better time if you work around the sleep schedule.

 2. Create a quiet area.

 Create a secondary party area in another room or outside area for guests to go if they need a break from the festivities.
-Set out non-electronic toys for babies who may feel overstimulated, and leave out snacks for adults who want a spot for quiet conversation.
+Set out non-electronic toys for babies who may feel overstimulated, and leave out chairs and snacks for adults who want a spot for quiet conversation.

 photo: TheVirtualDenise via Pixabay